 - ii.
 Residential Home Energy Check-up provides customers with a visual energy assessment performed by SCE&G staff at the customer's home.
-At the completion of the visit, customers are offered an energy efficiency kit containing simple measures, such as compact fluorescent light bulbs ("CFL"), water heater wraps and/or pipe insulation.
+At the completion of the visit, customers are offered an energy efficiency kit containing simple measures, such as energy efficient bulbs, water heater wraps and/or pipe insulation.
 The Home Energy Check-up is provided at no additional cost to all residential customers who elect to participate. - iii.
-Residential ENERGY STAR[®] Lighting incentivizes residential customers to purchase and install high-efficiency ENERGY STAR[®] qualified lighting products by providing deep discounts directly to customers.
-In 2015, SCE&G offered incentives via an online store, in addition to providing energy efficiency lighting kits at various business office locations. - iv.
+Residential ENERGY STAR® Lighting incentivizes residential customers to purchase and install high-efficiency ENERGY STAR® qualified lighting products by providing deep discounts directly to customers.
+In 2016, SCE&G continued to offer incentives via an online store, in addition to providing energy efficiency lighting kits at various business office locations. - iv.
 Residential Heating & Cooling Program provides incentives to customers for purchasing and installing high efficiency HVAC equipment in existing homes.
 Additionally, the program provides residential customers with incentives to improve the efficiency of existing AC and heat pump systems through complete duct replacements, duct insulation and duct sealing. - v.
-Residential ENERGY STAR[®] New Homes provides incentives to customers and builders who are willing to commit to ENERGY STAR[®] standards in new home construction. - vi.
 Neighborhood Energy Efficiency Program (NEEP) provides income qualified customers with energy efficiency education, an inhome energy assessment and direct installation of low-cost energy saving measures as part of a neighborhood door-to-door sweep approach.
-In 2015, neighborhoods in Charleston, West Columbia, Johnston, Ridgeland, Hardeeville and Columbia participated in the program. - vii.
+In 2016, neighborhoods in Summerville, Aiken County, Allendale and Columbia participated in the program.
+Additionally, the program expanded offerings to mobile and manufactured homes to include additional measures specific to this housing stock. - vi.
 Appliance Recycling Program provides incentives to residential customers for allowing SCE&G to collect and recycle less-efficient, but operable, secondary refrigerators, and/or standalone freezers, permanently removing the units from service.

-- viii.
-EnergyWise for Your Business Program provides incentives to non-residential customers to invest in high-efficiency lighting and fixtures, high efficiency motors and other equipment.
+- vii.
+EnergyWise for Your Business Program provides incentives to nonresidential customers to invest in high-efficiency lighting and fixtures, high efficiency motors and other equipment.
 To ensure simplicity, the program includes a master list of prescriptive measures and incentive levels that are easily accessible to commercial and industrial customers on SCE&G's website.
 Additionally, a custom path provides incentives to commercial and industrial customers based on the calculated efficiency benefits of their particular energy efficiency plans or construction proposals.
-This program applies to technologies and applications that are more complex and customers specific.
-All aspects of this program fit within the parameters of both retrofit and new construction projects. - ix.
+This program applies to technologies and applications that are more complex and customer-specific.
+All aspects of this program fit within the parameters of both retrofit and new construction projects. - viii.
 Small Business Energy Solutions Program is a turnkey program, tailored to help owners of small businesses manage energy costs by providing incentives for energy efficiency lighting, electric water heaters and refrigeration upgrades.
 The program is available to SCE&G's small business and small nonprofit customers with an annual energy use of 250,000 kWh or less, and five or fewer SCE&G electric accounts.